HITECHCRIME/HC_SG97_Sherpa/README.md

 getting - worn out
 daily sacrifice's callin'
 ya better - own that
-own that

 only way's now
 throws of dice
-getting worn out
+pressin' onwards
-always luck out
+always lucking out
+sherpa's gone now

-getting all the slots for a mission pushing them ladders vain for a reason off the tones of crowd so gleeful eyes on the mists of the frozen at this ungodly hour the unskilled will devour you better hold on - sherpa's making safe passage
+getting all the slots for a mission pushing them ladders - vain for a reason off the tones of crowd so gleeful eyes on the mists of the frozen at this ungodly hour the unskilled will devour the rest

+you better hold on to my crest hayanna

+sherpa's making
+safe passage

+lives are at stake

 ```